Mak2006/gcp-cloud-labs/Lab 4 Create a dashboard for data pipeline.md

 **Set up Dataflow pipeline**
 Basically connects the pubsub to Bigquery.
 Create job, using template PS to Bq,  topic is `projects/pubsub-public-data/topics/taxirides-realtime`  Bigquery table is `<myprojectid>:taxirides.realtime` Temporary locatin is `gs://<mybucket>/tmp/` Set it run.
+Notes - About template **Cloud Pub/Sub to BigQuery**

+This template stages a streaming pipeline that reads JSON-formatted messages  from a Cloud Pub/Sub topic, transforms them using a Javascript user-defined  function (UDF), and writes them to a pre-existing BigQuery table as BigQuery  elements.
+You can use this template as a quick way to move Cloud Pub/Sub data to  BigQuery.

 **Analyse using Bq**
 `SELECT * FROM taxirides.realtime LIMIT 10` sample the data